what antizionism is

 anti-jewish hate in 3 acts

-Across two millennia, societies have defined themselves by casting Jews as the negation of their highest ideals.
-Each era forged its moral identity by projecting its own anxieties and failures onto the Jew — the heretic, the pollutant, the oppressor — transforming violence into a ritual of self-affirmation.
+Across two millennia, societies have forged their own moral identities by projecting its own anxieties and failures onto the Jew—the corrupt heretic, the racial pollutant, the evil colonizer—turning acts of anti-Jewish violence into rituals of collective self-purification.

 When religion fractured and lost authority after centuries of sectarian war, nations sought new foundations for belonging in blood, race, and purity.
 The Jew, once cast as the heretic, was reborn as the racial pollutant—the alien within who threatened the coherence of the national body.
-Pseudo-science and social Darwinism gave hatred a vocabulary of reason, recasting ancient fears as biological truth.
+Antisemitic pseudoscience and social Darwinism gave hatred a vocabulary of reason, recasting ancient fears as biological truth.
 Pogroms, exclusion laws, and ultimately extermination became acts of political purification, forging national unity through the imagined defense of purity.
-By destroying the Jew, modern states affirmed their own vitality and coherence, turning murder into a civic sacrament.Act III: Antizionism (Antiracism vs. Racism)
+By destroying the Jew, modern states affirmed their own vitality and coherence, turning anti-Jewish genocide into a civic sacrament.Act III: Antizionism

-After the devastations of racism, apartheid, and empire, Western societies sought redemption through the moral creeds of antiracism and decolonization.
-Yet these creeds became the stage for a new inversion: Jews and Israel were recast as the embodiment of the very crimes the West could not forgive in itself—colonial conquest, racial hierarchy, and the will to domination.
-The guilt of modernity demanded purification, and the Jew again supplied the means.
-Libeling Israel as racist, apartheid, or genocidal allows societies to cleanse themselves symbolically of their own histories of oppression.
-Denunciation beomces atonement; scapegoating, a rite of moral renewal.
-By casting Jews as the repository of Western sin, the cycle of purification and persecution begins again.
+In the wake of racism, apartheid, and colonialism, Western societies sought moral redemption through the new faiths of antiracism and decolonization.
+Yet these creeds became the site of a profound inversion: Jews and Israel were recast as the distilled image of the very crimes the West could not forgive in itself—colonial conquest, racial hierarchy, and the will to domination.
+The guilt of modernity demanded purification, and once again the Jew again supplied the means.
+Libeling Israel as racist, colonial, apartheid, or genocidal allows societies to cleanse themselves symbolically of their own histories of oppression.
+Denunciation becomes atonement; scapegoating, a rite of moral renewal.
+By casting Jews as the repository of Western sin, the cycle of libel begins again.

 the antizionist complex